AfterShip/challenge/README.md

 Your application will be reviewed by at least `one` of our engineers.
 We do take into consideration your experience level.

 **We value quality over feature-completeness**.
 It is fine to leave things aside provided you call them out in your project's README.
 The goal of this code sample is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

+**Demonstrate your skill set as much as possible** This challenge is NOT looking for functional.
+The goal is to show your skill set to us, let us know why do you do in this way, how do you approach the problem.

+If you are strong at design pattern, please demonstrate in your code, so that we can understand how good it is.
+If you care about security, please make a proper design so that we know what are the best practices for secruity.

 The aspects of your code we will assess include: